AxisCommunications/acap-integration-examples-aws/telemetry-to-aws-iot-core/README.md

 ### Deploy AWS resources

 Let's deploy the AWS resources required to receive telemetry from a camera.
-We have two alternatives when it comes to deploying the AWS resources.
-The first alternative is to run a bash script that performs all the necessary commands.
-The second alternative is to run all the commands manually.

-#### Deploy AWS resources using a bash script

 The bash script `create-cloud-resources.sh` should be called with the following positional arguments.

 1. **Stack name**: The name of the AWS CloudFormation stack, e.g. `axis-device-telemetry`
-1. **Thing name**: The name of the AWS IoT Core Thing, e.g. `device01`
+2. **Thing name**: The name of the AWS IoT Core Thing, e.g. `device01`

 The following output indicates that all resources have been created successfully.